 Mid-July 2025 marks the historic gathering of the notation and movement analysis communities at The Ohio State University.

-The 34th Biennial Conference of the International Council of Kinetography Laban/Labanotation conference kicks off this event, with sessions running Monday, July 14 – Friday, July 18 (arrival Sunday July 13).
+The 34th Biennial Conference of the International Council of Kinetography Laban/Labanotation conference kicks off this event, with sessions running Monday, July 14–Friday, July 18 (arrival Sunday July 13).
+The inaugural Conference on Laban Bartenieff Movement Studies (LBMS), organized by the Laban/Bartenieff Institute of Movement Studies (LIMS) follows, beginning on Friday, July 18 thru Sunday, July 20.

 Membership is now open and we hope you choose to renew or join us for 2024.